GoodComms/goodcomms/README.md

-# GoodComms v0.9.98a
+# GoodComms v0.9.98

 A self-hosted communication platform for communities that value privacy and control.
-Chat, voice, and screen sharing using native Rust clients, a lightweight server, and your data on hardware you own.
+Chat, voice, and screen sharing — native Rust clients, lightweight server, your data on hardware you own.

 ---

 ## Why GoodComms?

-Most communication platforms, even those that offer "self-hosting," still tie you to a centralized account system, ship as Electron web apps, or collect data somewhere in the pipeline.
-GoodComms does not.
+Most communication platforms — even those that offer "self-hosting" — still tie you to a centralized account system, ship as Electron web apps, or collect data somewhere in the pipeline.
+GoodComms doesn't do any of that.

 - **No cloud accounts.** You register on the server you connect to.
-That is the only place your account exists.
-No global GoodComms account, no OAuth, and no third-party identity provider.
+That's the only place your account exists — no global GoodComms account, no OAuth, no third-party identity provider.
-- **No telemetry.** No analytics, no tracking, and no external calls.
-The only optional network dependency is GIF search, which is controlled entirely by the server owner.
+- **No telemetry.** No analytics, no tracking, no external calls.
+The only optional network dependency is GIF search, controlled entirely by the server owner.
 - **Pure native clients.** Windows and Linux binaries compiled from Rust.
-No browser engine, no Electron, and no runtime.
-Download and run.
-This is the same model as old-school TeamSpeak, before everything moved to the cloud.
+No browser engine, no Electron, no runtime.
+Download and run — the same model as old-school TeamSpeak, before everything moved to the cloud.
 - **No surveillance logging.** Server logs contain no IP addresses or account identifiers.
 Privacy by design.
 - **Lightweight server.** The server authenticates sessions, stores messages in SQLite, and routes media packets without ever processing or decoding them.
 CPU and RAM requirements are minimal; bandwidth and storage are the real scaling factors.

-If you have a friend or community member willing to run a server, all your communication stays between you and them, not a corporation in the middle.
+If you have a friend or community member willing to run a server, all your communication stays between you and them — not a corporation in the middle.

 ---